Mark Loane

+Dr Mark Edward Loane AM FRANZCO FRACS (born 11 July 1954) is an Australian ophthalmic surgeon and former rugby union player.
+He completed medical school and trained as an ophthalmologist in Queensland, where he continues to practise in both the public and private health systems.
+Loane was proclaimed Member of the Order of Australia in 2011 for his service to medicine, particularly Indigenous eye health.

-Mark Edward Loane AM (born 11 July 1954) is an Australian former rugby union football player, who played 89 games for Queensland and 28 Tests for the Wallabies.
-Described by Bret Harris in his book, The Marauding Maroons, as "the closest thing to a folk hero Queensland has seen", Loane was noted for devastating barging runs and on occasion the game would be won by one of these characteristic bursts.
+During his time in rugby union, Loane played 89 games for Queensland and 28 Tests for the Wallabies.
+His sporting career has been described by Bret Harris as "the closest thing to a folk hero Queensland has seen", and was noted for his game-winning barging runs.

 Early life and family

 The son of a judge who moved around Northern Queensland on judicial matters, Mark Loane was born in Ipswich, Queensland.
 He first attended Gympie Christian Brothers before being sent St. Joseph's Nudgee College as a boarder.
-He is married to Elizabeth Loane (née O'Neil) and has two daughters.
+He is married to Elizabeth Loane and has two daughters.